Banata

 "Rate limit exceeded"

-The user has made too many requests.
+The user has sent too many requests in a short period.
 Wait one minute before retrying.
-If this happens frequently, consider showing a countdown timer in your UI.
+If this happens frequently for legitimate users, consider adding a visible cooldown timer after sending a code.

-- Multi-Factor Auth -- Add TOTP as a second factor
+• Multi-Factor Auth -- Add TOTP as a second factor on top of Email OTP.